 One helpful math technique on the ACT is estimation.
 Yes, you get a calculator, but doing the exact calculation is not necessary on every problem.
 Remember while the ACT asks you to perform calculations, it cares more about your ability to simplify problems with logic.
 So here's a question.
-Show Transcript
+Read full transcript

 Pause the video, read this question, and then we'll talk about this.
 All right, so let's talk about this.
 For that problem, we could use the calculator to do an exact calculation, but that's not necessarily the best way.
 An exaction calculation would involve fractions or decimals because 21 is not divisible by 5.